 Treatment and outlook

 There is currently no cure for either multiple sclerosis or Parkindon’s Disease.
-However, treatments can limit or slow the progression of the diseases.
+However, treatments can limit or slow the progression of Parkinson’s vs MS.

 The nature of multiple sclerosis makes it impossible to predict the course of anybody’s journey with multiple sclerosis.
 I might have carried benign MS for my entire life had not adverse circumstances triggered the development of what is now SPMS.